ComposableFi/composable/docs/docs/user-guides/polkadotjs-extension-create-account.md

 ![account_credentials](./account-credentials.png)

 1. Select the network you will use with the account.
-In this case, we choose Picasso.
-   Making dedicated wallets for networks means you will not need to change the account display format regularly to be valid for a specific chain.
+   In this case, we simply choose to use it on any DotSama chain.
    For more details on how accounts work in Polkadot/Kusama, please read the Polkadot documentation.
 2. Add a display name for the account (e.g., Picasso)
 3. Set a password.
 You will sign transactions with this password.
 Please note: